nebevk/art-previewer-app/README.md

   - Responsive image grid (`ImageGrid.vue`) rendering images as `ImageCard` components.
   - Each card (`ImageCard.vue`) shows:
     - Large thumbnail (`photo.src.large2x`) with clean, minimal framing.
-    - Subtle hover overlay with the image title and usage hint.
   - **Average color chip** on each image:
     - Displays the image’s average color.
     - Click to **copy the hex color** to clipboard, with a small “Copied” confirmation.